Wondering what thrips are and how to deal with them? Keep reading, I've got great solutions for ya!

 Trips spend their prepupal and a pupal stages in the soil, and the nematode species Steinernema feltiae (SF) is highly effective at stopping thrip pupae in this soil stage.

-Adding these nematodes to your soil can help get ahead of the problem, and prevent thrip populations from continuing to grow larger.
+Adding these nematodes for thrips to your soil can help get ahead of the problem, and prevent the continued growth of thrip populations.

 While you'll likely have to pair SF nematodes with another beneficial predator species for full control, nematodes can still be a powerful ally in attaining a balanced ecosystem that's not overrun by thrips.